Priyanxxhiiii/CPU-Scheduling-Algorithms/README.md

 - It is commonly used in batch systems where the order of the processes is important.

 ### Round Robin with varying time quantum (RR)
+- The Round-robin scheduling algorithm is a kind of preemptive First come, First Serve CPU Scheduling algorithm where each process in the ready state gets the CPU for a fixed time in a cyclic way (turn by turn).